Rethink and Repurpose

 By Annette Brooks

 With the arrival of the new year and the departure of any lingering houseguests, now is an ideal time to rethink how you’re using your home—and you might have some good data if you recently hosted visitors.
 Release yourself from traditional notions about how rooms and space ought to be used and focus on enriching your life with the things you enjoy and love doing most.
-Maybe the onset of 2019
+Maybe this will inspire you to create a living environment that eliminates wasted space and reflects your personal lifestyle and interests.

 Formerly Formal